sap-tutorials/Tutorials/tutorials/conversational-ai-scripting-intro/conversational-ai-scripting-intro.md

 2. Go to the **Actions** tab.

-    Notice that this skill and its responses are already configured because at the beginning we selected **Greetings** as a predefined skill for the bot.
+    Notice that this skill and its responses are already configured because at the beginning you selected **Greetings** as a predefined skill for the bot.

-3. **Delete** all the messages (not the message groups), since we will define our own.
+3. **Delete** all the messages (not the message groups), since you will define your own.

     !![Delete Messages](deletegreetingsmessages.png)